The Roasting Shed

-The coffee culture in London has changed drastically over the last five years.
+The coffee culture in London has changed drastically over the last few years.
 Do you have any predictions on how it will develop over the next years?

 I think more people will start choosing coffee as part of a lifestyle choice.
 Flavour and quality will direct choice, as well as where and when the coffee was roasted.
 I hope that quality establishments will continue to pop up.
 Life really is too short to drink bad coffee.